jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 Therefore:

 > Look at the conceptual dependencies in your model and the varying rates and sources of change of different parts of your domain.
 If you identify natural strata in the domain, cast them as broad abstract responsibilities.
-These responsibilites should tell a story of the high level purpose and design of your system.
+These responsibilities should tell a story of the high level purpose and design of your system.
 Refactor the model so that the responsibilities should tell a story of the high level purpose and design of your system.
 Refactor the model so that the responsibilities of each domain object, aggregate, and module fit neatly within the responsibility of one layer

 __Example: In depth: layering a shipping system__

-* let's revisit this cargo shipping app
 * at this point we can assume that a model driven design is applied to the core design of this app
 * let's also assume we have this problem of coordinating how all the parts fit together
 * as a reminder, here are some models - as displayed in UML that don't translate well on an audio format: